joeyjoeyze/cs246FinalProject/README.md

 Overview
 ========
-This is an implementation of Quadris in C++ written under the ubuntu gcc environment.
+This is an implementation of Quadris in C++ written under the ubuntu gcc environment. </ br>
 The game of Quadris is simply Tetris but with letters as blocks.

 Features